CoLRev-Environment/colrev/docs/source/manual/packages/colrev.literature_review.rst

 ----------------------------------------

-* For the synthesis, the `colrev.paper_md <colrev.paper_md.html>`_ is activated, which creates the ``data/data/paper.md`` file.
+* For the synthesis, the :doc:`colrev.paper_md <colrev.paper_md>` is activated, which creates the ``data/data/paper.md`` file.
 This file can be used to keep notes, draft a review protocol, and to write a synthesis.
 Based on the ``paper.md``\ , the ``output/paper.docx`` is generated automatically.
-* To extract structured data, or conduct other forms of analysis and synthesis, other `data packages <https://colrev-environment.github.io/colrev/manual/data/data.html>`_ can be activated.
+* To extract structured data, or conduct other forms of analysis and synthesis, other :doc:`data packages </manual/data/data>` can be activated.

 Textbooks
 ---------